adityaparab04/namaste-react/Chapter 3 - Laying the Foundation/theory.md

   - Component Composition is a child component inside a parent component.
   - Other types of functions are also allowed but better practise is to write arrow functions for creation Functional Components in react.
   - Using parenthesis you can write javascript code in JSX
+  - JSX takes care of injection attacks.
+Random api data runs a security check on it.

 ## References